-In this article, we’ll go over some of the techniques you can use to lock in lower premiums as well as the common factors that make up your auto insurance rates.
+In this blog, we’ll go over some of the techniques you can use to lock in lower premiums as well as the common factors that make up your auto insurance rates.

 Why Is Insurance More Expensive For Drivers Under 25?

 You may be wondering why drivers under 25 are often expected to pay more for the same level of auto insurance as anyone else.
 One of the biggest reasons is that younger drivers are seen as a greater risk to insurance companies.